 Fennel is most delicious during the peak of its season from fall through early spring.
 It can be used raw in salads or sandwiches or cooked into a delicious side dish.
 I love to braise fennel and serve it with seafood.

 Give it a try and see how you enjoy it best!

 When shopping for fennel, look for white or pale green bulbs that aren’t bruised, spotted, or split.
 Don’t purchase fennel with flowering buds because that means the plant is old.
 When you bring the fennel home, cut the leaves from the stalks and the stalks from the bulb.
 Store the stalks to be used in soups and stews.

 The leaves can be used to season foods and the bulb can be stored on its own to be used as a vegetable with its own starring role on your dinner plate.

 Fennel can be frozen but that causes it to lose its flavor.
-You’re better off to put the fennel in your crisper drawer and eat it within four days of purchasing it.
+You’re better off putting the fennel in your crisper drawer and eating it within four days of purchasing it.

 And your Recipe:

 Roast Chicken with Fennel